pavankumarka/FPGA-Fabric-Design-Architecture-Workshop/README.md

 ## What topics do we need to cover as a [FPGA Fabric Design Architect?](https://github.com/pavankumarka/FPGA-Fabric-Design-Architecture-Workshop/blob/main/0_FPGA_fabric_architect_goals.md)

-This progression takes you from FPGA user → FPGA architect → SOFA contributor → custom RISC-V FPGA
+This progression takes you from FPGA user → FPGA Designer → FPGA architect → SOFA contributor → custom RISC-V FPGA

 ## Agenda Course